Abdellahsyani/push_swap/README.md

-# push_swap
+# push_swap project
-this project is about time complexity and using stacks
+the project is about creating or implementing an algorithm that can sort a stack in a fewer steps by using two stacks and a specific operations like:
+* ra: this is to rotate stack_a
+* rb: rotate stack_b